 - Cool and frost

 When the cake is fully baked, let it cool and then remove from the cake pan by running a knife along the side of the pan.
 Frost the cake to your liking.
 (For a layer cake, you will need to make two cakes.)
+Our favorite frosting is our recipe for pareve Easy Vanilla Buttercream Frosting which is also vegan.

 This is an easy one.
 Coat some of the sprinkles with about 1 tbsp of flour to help them not sink to the bottom of the batter.
 Mix these sprinkles into the cake batter before it is baked.
 These sprinkles will melt slightly and leave colorful dots all over the inside of the cake.
 This is what gives the inside of the cake its signature colorful rainbow look.